valerielnd/Amazon_Vine_Analysis/README.md

 The first step of our analysis is extracting the data from our chosen dataset.

-The dataset we are analyzing, as with all other Amazon review datasets, has the following schemata:
+The dataset we are analyzing has the following schemata:

 *	marketplace       - 2-letter country code of the marketplace where the review was written.
 *	customer_id       - Random identifier that can be used to aggregate reviews written by a single author.